 New first-year students:

 Renewal Criteria: Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
-Continuous full-time undergraduate enrollment and acceptable social behavior must also be maintained.
+Continuous, regular full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
 Recipients are required to live in University housing for the first two academic years--four academic semesters (not including summers), to maintain this scholarship.
 Students are eligible for this award for a maximum of eight semesters of undergraduate study.

 Transfer students: Must transfer from a post-secondary institution with a minimum cumulative grade point average of 3.00 (4.00 scale) based on full-time enrollment for at least two semesters.
 Students must have received grades for at least 24 credits to be eligible.

 Renewal Criteria (for Transfer Students): Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
 Continuous, regular full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
 Transfer students are eligible for this award for a maximum of six semesters of undergraduate study.